 - Some versions don’t run on devices at all

 TestFlight is a tool for iOS developers that lets you invite users to test your application.

-— Allows you to invite up to 1000 users or testers via email
+- Allows you to invite up to 1000 users and QA engineers via email

 - Sharing builds with team members